bacalhau-project/bacalhau/docs/examples/model-training/Training-Pytorch-Model/index.md

 ### Sturucture of the command

-- `--gpu 1`: Request 1 GPU to train the model --gpu 1
+- `--gpu 1`: Request 1 GPU to train the model

-- `pytorch/pytorch`: Using the official pytorch docker Image pytorch/pytorch
+- `pytorch/pytorch`: Using the official pytorch Docker image

-- `-v QmdeQjz1HQQd.....`: Mounting the uploaded dataset to path /data -v QmdeQjz1HQQd......
+- `-v QmdeQjz1HQQd.....`: Mounting the uploaded dataset to path

-- `-u https://raw.githubusercontent.com/py..........`: Mounting our training script we will use the URL to this [Pytorch example]](https://github.com/pytorch/examples/blob/main/mnist_rnn/main.py)
+- `-u https://raw.githubusercontent.com/py..........`: Mounting our training script we will use the URL to this [Pytorch example](https://github.com/pytorch/examples/blob/main/mnist_rnn/main.py)

 - `-w /outputs:` Our working directory is /outputs.
 This is the folder where we will to save the model as it will automatically gets uploaded to IPFS as outputs